ThibaultSchowing/html/README.md

 3. Go to http://localhost/phpliteadmin_v1-9-6/phpliteadmin.php and create a database named "database.sqlite"

-4. Launch WAMP (or equivalent LAMP or MAMP) and verify the information in "databaseConnection.php" (set to WAMP default)
+4. Launch WAMP (or equivalent LAMP or MAMP) and verify the information in "databaseConnection.php" (set to phpliteadmin default)

 5. Go to page http://localhost/html/initializeDataBase.php in order to initialize the database with the following user/password couples: